Pro tip: set yourself limits based on how much you would like to win. Test your chances of winning using our simulator.

 Obviously if roulette bots guaranteed consistent wins then roulette would have ceased to operate as a betting game many years ago.
 However, you may want to use software like this to help with your bankroll management and game strategy.

 You should try out to play online roulette with this free European roulette game.
-Set yourself a limit that you are willing to lose and play roulette with any explained roulette strategy to discover your chances of winning.
+Set yourself a limit that you are willing to lose and play roulette online with any explained roulette strategy to discover your chances of winning.
 You might be able to beat online roulette.

 Academic Writing on Roulette